February 6th – 7th, 2016

-We are pleased to return to the Bay Area for the third year of conferences in the intimate settings of private homes.
+We are pleased to return to the Bay Area for the fourth year of conferences in the intimate settings of private homes.
 Learn under the discerning and supportive eye of Jeffrey Levine, poet and founder of nationally acclaimed Tupelo Press.
 We will use the magical and endlessly inventive Pablo Neruda* as a launch pad for generative writing and bringing your own poetic strategies to greater consciousness.
 Close reading and critique of a selection of your poems will hone your internal editor to invite your best crafted and most powerful voice to the page.

 Click here to see What Sets Tupelo Press Conferences Apart